The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The key considerations are:

-what is the broadband used for (is it business, personal or combined use?)
+what is the broadband actually used for (business, personal or combined use)?

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.